HalFrgrd/wirelesskeyboard/electronics/electronics.md

 N-Channel JFET's have a greater channel conductivity (lower resistance) since electrons have a higher mobility through a conductor than holes do.
 This makes N-Channel JFET's a more efficient conductor compared to the P-Channel JFETs.

 The gate terminal is of the opposite type of material than the drain and source terminals.
 This creates a PN-junction with the channel.
-Note that *through* the channel there are no junctions, but to the side of it, there is one.
+Note that *through* the channel there are no junctions, but there is one on its side.

 ![JFET details](transistor-tran17.gif "JFET details")